mpritamp/Password-Generator/README.md

 ## app.pyw
 * This is the main coding file.
 * .pyw extension to hide the console window when you will package the application.

+## setup.py
+* This folder contain cx_freeze script to convert into exe or msi